Development control plans

 Fast Track Certification Checklists

-The applicable Council Fast Track Certification must be completed to identify how the proposal complies with the ‘deemed to satisfy’ controls.
+The applicable Council Fast Track Certification must be completed to identify how the proposal complies with the relevant development controls.
+Where a proponent certifies that the minimum standards are met, determination should be issued within 10 days.

 This must be submitted in addition to the minimum documentation specified by Schedule 1 of the Environmental Planning and Assessment Regulation 2000 and Council's Documentation Matrix.
 (PDF 157.9KB)